 When it comes to data science, it's no exaggeration to say that you can transform the way your business works by using it to its full potential with pandas DataFrame.
 To do that, you'll need the right data structures.
 These will help you be as efficient as possible while you're manipulating and analyzing data.

 One of the most useful data structures you can use for this purpose is pandas DataFrame.

-Pandas is an open source, BSD-licensed library written for the Python programming language that provides fast and adaptable data structures, and data analysis tools.
-This easy to use data manipulation tool was originally written by Wes McKinney.
-It is built on the Numpy package and its key data structure is called the DataFrame.
+pandas is an open-source library written for the Python programming language which provides fast and adaptable data structures and data analysis tools.
+Wes McKinney originally wrote this easy-to-use data manipulation tool.
+It's built on the NumPy package, and its key data structure is called the DataFrame.

 Here are the main types of inputs accepted by a DataFrame:

 Knowing which structures pandas provides and what exactly a pandas DataFrame is doesn't necessarily equate to knowing everything about pandas DataFrames.
 That's why we're dedicating this section to answering some of the most common questions regarding how to go about working with pandas DataFrames.

 If your questions aren't among the six we'll be answering below, please keep reading.
 We'll be covering several other topics, as well as answering a few more key questions before this article's over.

 Not all DataFrame columns (or rows or indices) are always equally necessary.
 In fact, sometimes, you'll find you need to delete a DataFrame object, which is why we'll show you how to do so.